 The Early Language & Literacy (EL&L) Program equips educators, parents and community members with the knowledge and tools required to work with their own children to develop foundational language and literacy skills.

-At the heart of the program is an ASQA accredited Certificate IV (10652NAT) course which combines speech and language pathology and early years education best practice to provide:
+At the heart of the program is the nationally accredited 10652NAT Certificate IV in Early Language and Literacy training course (delivered by ALNF through MTC Australia, RTO 90171) which combines speech and language pathology and early years education best practice to provide:

 The program works primarily with urban, regional and remote communities that experience common challenges including health and developmental issues, trans-generational illiteracy and disengagement from education.
 These factors impact upon a child’s ability to learn and engage with education.